 The Board's adjudication of appeals enables municipal councils and other government authorities to gain a better understanding of the application of land use and development legislation and a more complete understanding of the appeal process.

-The Board decided not to develop three year goals in its 2017-20 Activity Plan.
-Instead, it developed a single annual objective and associated indicators to be reported on in each of the three years of its activity plan.
+The Board has developed a single annual objective and associated indicators to report in each of the three years of its current activity plan (2020-23).